cargomedia/pulsar-rest-api/README.md

 ### Running
 You can run pulsar-rest-api using default arguments or specify them on your own.

+`--pulsar-repos` Specify list of pulsar configuration repositories.

+`--port` Specify port where server listen for requests (default set to `80801`).

 `--log-dir` Directory where log is stored.
 Script will try to create directory if needed.
 Defaults to `null` which means it will output to stdout.

-`--port` Specify port where server listen for requests (default set to `80801`).

 `--ssl-key` Specify ssl private key file.
 Combine with `ssl-cert` option.